wishiki/Mango-Equivalent-Unit-MEU/README.md

 # Mango Equivalent Unit (MEU)

 MEU is a new unit to carry one mango in a parcel.
+1 MEU is roughly equivalent to 1/14300 TEU.

 ![alt text](https://raw.githubusercontent.com/wishiki/Mango-Equivalent-Unit-MEU/master/FA8727E7-5172-4A41-A414-407BDA25A4B0.jpeg)